-Approach: Data on the percent cover data of macroalgae in the 1 m2 quadrats are combined with data on the density of larger algal species sampled in the 20 m2 quadrats to determine the total number of species per transect on the Wheeler North Reef, San Mateo, and Barn.
+Approach: Data on the percent cover of macroalgae in the 1 m2 quadrats are combined with data on the density of larger algal species sampled in the 20 m2 quadrats to determine the total number of species of macroalgae per transect at Wheeler North Reef, San Mateo, and Barn.
 These values are averaged over the 82 transects on each reef to provide an estimate of average species density of macroalgae per reef.
-For Wheeler North Reef to meet this performance standard, its four-year running average of number of species of macroalgae per transect must not be significantly less than that of the reference reef with the lower four-year running average of the number of species of macroalgae per transect.
+For Wheeler North Reef to meet this performance standard, its four-year running average of number of species of macroalgae per transect must not be significantly less than that of the reference reef with the lower four-year running average.

-Results: Temporal fluctuations in the average number of macroalgal species per transect at the Wheeler North Reef, Barn and San Mateo largely mirrored those of macroalgal percent cover (Figure 6.2.2a vs. Figure 6.2.1a).
-Macroalgal species richness at the two reference reefs has been consistently and substantially higher than at Wheeler North Reef since 2010 (Figure 6.2.2a).
-Consequently, the Wheeler North Reef did not meet the performance standard for algal diversity in 2020 as its four-year running average of the number of species of algae per transect was significantly lower than that of both reference reefs (Figure 6.2.2b).
+Results: Temporal fluctuations in the average number of macroalgal species per transect at Wheeler North Reef, Barn and San Mateo largely mirrored those of macroalgal percent cover in that species richness at Wheeler North Reef has been consistently (and usually substantially) lower than that at the two reference sites.
+(Figure 6.2.2a vs. Figure 6.2.1a).
+Macroalgal species richness has showed an increasing trend at all sites since 2013, with the exception that species richness has declined slightly at San Mateo since 2017.
+This decline at San Mateo coupled with the continuing increase at Wheeler North Reef resulted in near identical mean values of macroalgal richness for the two sites in 2021 (Figure 6.2.2a).
+However, Wheeler North Reef failed to meet this performance standard in 2021 because its mean number of macroalgal species per transect averaged over 2018, 2019 and 2021 was significantly lower than that of both reference reefs (Figure 7.2.2b).

 Figure 6.2.2.
-Mean (± 1 standard error) number of species of understory algae per 100 m-2 at Wheeler North Reef, San Mateo and Barn. (a) annual values for 2009 - 2020 and (b) 4-year running average.
+Mean (\pm 1 standard error) number of species of understory algae per 100 m-2 at Wheeler North Reef, San Mateo and Barn. (a) annual values for 2009 - 2021 and (b) 3-year average for 2018, 2019 and 2021.
+2020 data was excluded due to reduced monitoring imposed by COVID-19 restrictions.